HELP WITH FARM/LAND SEARCH

 IN PUERTO RICO

-Many people buy farms in Puerto Rico but only few are aware of what they are buying.
-There are many factors that determine whether a farm is ideal for your purpose.
-Many farms sold are "problem" farms which either force the new owners to invest enormous amounts of additional money for site improvements and repairs or the soils are so poor or unsuited for their purpose that they fail to grow what they intended to.
+Every year, hundreds of farms are sold in Puerto Rico, but only very few buyers are aware of what they are actually buying.
+Many of the farms sold are "problem" farms which force the new owners to either invest enormous amounts of additional money for site improvements and repairs or the soils are so poor or unsuited for their purpose that they fail to succeed in their endeavors.

-Over the years, I have seen literally hundreds of farms in Puerto Rico, and I have helped many buyers with their decision to buy the right land for them.
-I can't advise enough to always have land analyzed by a consultant before buying it, especially if it is meant for agricultural cultivation.
+Because of my work as sustainable ag consultant, I have seen a few thousand farms around the island, and I have helped countless people with their decision to buy the right land for them.
+I can't emphasize enough to always have land analyzed by a consultant or otherwise very experienced person before buying it, especially if it is meant for agricultural cultivation.

 If you are looking for land or need me to look for it on the west coast or central area of Puerto Rico, I can help you in the following way: